Topic:

 Key messages for your teen to hear:

-• You love and support them and will respect their choices if they are healthy ones that help them grow.
+• You love and support them and will respect the choices that help them grow.

-• These feelings they’ve having are normal and are part of being a teenager.
+• The feelings they’ve having are normal and are part of being a teenager.
 They may seem overwhelming at times, but it won’t always be like this.

-• There are techniques to manage your feelings when they seem like they’re out of control
+• There are techniques to manage their feelings when they seem like they’re out of control

-• If you’re home and upset, let your family know you’re going to take some quiet time, in your bedroom perhaps, and you’ll come back when you’re feeling better.
+• If they're home and upset, ask them to let the family know they're going to take some quiet time (in their bedroom perhaps,) until they're feeling better.

-• Do something that relaxes you – listen to your favourite tracks, play a musical instrument, practice some mindful breathing, go outside and enjoy the sun or the feel of the wind on your face.
+• Tell them to do something that relaxes them – listen to your favourite music, play a musical instrument, practice some mindful breathing, go outside and enjoy the sun or the feel of the wind on your face.
+Get creative – do some writing, make some music, cook up a storm.

 • Make sure you’re getting enough sleep and good things to eat.